Department of Information and Communication Sciences

 Business Data Analysis

-This course introduces important techniques of Machine learning used in business data analysis.
-Students will learn the theoretical mechanisms of machine learning, statistical programming software to analyze the results, and ways to utilize the results of the analysis in real business.
+This course introduces important techniques of machine learning used in business data analysis.
+Students will learn the theoretical mechanisms of machine learning, statistical programming software to analyze the results, and ways to apply the results of the analysis in actual business.

 Image Processing Technology

-Students learn various image/video processing mechanisms related human and robot visions and their practical applications as well as actual programming exercise.
-The course also aims at acquiring intra-disciplinary knowledge based on the study of visual psychology and electronic sensors as well as the linkage with telecommunications and mathematics to learn the relation between humans and information.
+Students learn various image/video processing mechanisms related human and robot vision and their practical applications as well as actual programming exercises.
+The course also aims at acquiring intra-disciplinary knowledge based on the study of visual psychology and electronic sensors as well as the linkage with telecommunications and mathematics to learn the relationship between humans and information.

 Available Teaching Licenses and Subjects